valentincanonical/diy-microcloud/README.md

 ### Checkpoint 0

 To make it easier to follow, we split this tutorial into five steps with clear goals.
-At the end of each step, a checkpoint will help you understand what is the outcome.
+At the end of each step, a checkpoint will help you understand the intended outcome.
 If you can't get to the checkpoint, please reach out for help to the staff or [online forums](https://discourse.ubuntu.com/).
 You are also welcome to [open issues](https://github.com/valentincanonical/diy-microcloud/issues) directly on this repository.

 > **Checkpoint #0: [Minimum requirements matched.](#minimum-configuration)**